gracecondition/pacrops/README.md

 <img src="assets/logo.png" alt="machsec logo" width="180">
 </div>

-# Pacropper
+# pacrops

 **PAC-aware ROP Gadget Finder for ARM64 Binaries**

-Pacropper is a specialized tool for finding exploitable ROP gadgets in ARM64 binaries that use Pointer Authentication Codes (PAC).
+pacrops is a specialized tool for finding exploitable ROP gadgets in ARM64 binaries that use Pointer Authentication Codes (PAC).
 It identifies gadgets that are either unprotected by PAC or vulnerable to known PAC bypass techniques.

 ## Features